Table of Contents

 5. Integrity and Respect

 Aligning personal and organizational values with conflict management ensures leaders act with integrity as they handle uncomfortable situations.
 This might look like not engaging with a person who gets heated and asking them to meet the following day.
 Doing so gives everyone time to reflect on what was said, how they’re feeling, and where to go next.
-The point of demonstrating these qualities and using conflict resolution skills is to lead yourself and others in ways that build and maintain strong interpersonal relationships.
+The point of demonstrating these qualities and using conflict management skills is to lead yourself and others in ways that build and maintain strong interpersonal relationships.

 As the old saying goes, “Patience is a virtue.”
 This is because patience is a rare but valuable ability.
 When handling conflict, those with patience can set their frustration, anger, or feelings of suffering aside so that the common good prevails.
 When demonstrating and teaching patience, leaders should be willing to listen to all angles of a conflict, provide a calming presence, and help pull people closer together instead of letting their opposing viewpoints tear them apart.